Sustainable Research Software Hand-Over: Project Hand-Over

 As an alternative to a virtual machine image, a step-by-step guide can be included, which explains the preparation, i.e.\ correct sequence of installation of dependencies, starting from the base installation of a compatible operating system.
 Such a guide can be easily distributed with the software, whereas, due to their size, virtual machine images often need to be archived separately.
 Moreover, the guide can serve as a starting point for installing the software in other execution environments.

-\paragraph{Integration into larger project} A possible path for small projects is the inclusion into a larger project, which, for example, provides a collection of topically related functionality.
+\paragraph{Integration into larger project} A possible path for small projects is the inclusion into existing larger projects, which, for example, provide a collection of topically related functionality, like a community library.
 Such a large project mitigates some of the aforementioned problems due to development guidelines.
-To be included into such a super-project, it is essential for the small project to be modular as well as compatible with the including project's principle design, interfaces, style and contribution guidelines, as well as possibly a build and test systems.
-Furthermore, planned or unsuccessful directions of development should be included into the documentation, to support the future (third-party) development of the incorporated small project.
+To be included into the code base of such a super-project, it is essential for the small project to be modular and compatible with the including project's principle design, interfaces, style and contribution guidelines, as well as possibly build and test systems.
+Furthermore, planned or unsuccessful directions of development should be included into the documentation to support the future (third-party) development of the incorporated small project.

-Practically, there are three paths to include a smaller project into an overarching project: First, the continuous development, for example, as a feature of the infrastructure of the large project.
-This approach naturally requires adherence to project guidelines, yet often entails slower progress due to this overhead.
-Second, after completion, requesting inclusion of the finished ``small project''.
-While quick progress can be made this way during development, integration may be hard due to independent design.
-Lastly, a fork of the super-project with subsequent independent development and a final merge, allows efficient development without giving up the frame of the super-project.
+Practically, there are three paths to include a smaller project into an overarching project: First, the continuous development, for example, as a feature of the large project.
+This approach naturally requires adherence to project guidelines and often entails slower progress due to this overhead.
+Second, after completion, requesting inclusion of the finished ``small project''; while quick progress can be made this way during development, integration may be hard due to independent design and build systems.
+Third, a fork of the super-project with subsequent independent development, and a final merge, which may also require some adaptions, likely allows efficient development without giving up the frame of the super-project.

+Alternatively, if direct integration into the large project's code base is impractical, preserving the small project as a module or callable library, together with integration of a binding interface into the large project, can be an option.
+To track the large project's dependence on a specific version of the small project, version control system features such as submodules or subrepositories can be used.